Yoav666s/dnd-wiki/collections/_monsters/basic-rules/chuul.md

   **Pincer.** Melee Weapon Attack: +6 to hit, reach 10 ft., one target.
 Hit: 11 (2d6 + 4) bludgeoning damage.
 The target is grappled (escape DC 14) if it is a Large or smaller creature and the chuul doesn't have two other creatures grappled.

   **Tentacles.** One creature grappled by the chuul must succeed on a DC 13 Constitution saving throw or be poisoned for 1 minute.
 Until this poison ends, the target is paralyzed.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
+reactions: ""
 excerpt: "Large Aberration, Chaotic Evil"
 source: "Basic Rules"
 ---